WELCOME to the GRA website.

 The concept of creating green cities by synthesizing urban environments with natural ecosystems based on adaptability, sustainability, resilience and interconnectivity began in Babylon around 10BC, hence this is not theoretical fantasy and since Babylon the technology and expertise has vastly improved which is what GRA promotes, disseminates and shows you as a member..
 The solution is founded on the genius of NATURE so when we refer to GREEN we mean PLANTS.

-To Promote The Incorporation Of Green Infrastructure Into The Urban Fabric with the purpose of Advancing the Natural Environment; reducing Climate Change Impacts; Advancing Education and Health.
+To Promote The Incorporation Of Green Infrastructure Into The Urban Fabric with the purpose of Advancing the Urban Environment; mitigating impacts of Climate Change; Advancing Social Awareness and improving Health & Wellbeing through Biophilia..

 The Principal objects for which the Company is formed are:-